storageos/storageos.github.io/_docs/manage/dashboard.md

 ![image](/images/docs/manage/contextmenu.png)

-Using the {% icon fa-minus %} and {% icon fa-plus %} icons you can shrink and enlarge the graphs.
+Using the `-` and `+` icons you can shrink and enlarge the graphs.
 The *View* property will enlarge the graph across the screen displacing the neighbouring graphs.
 To reset the view, select the *Edit* control and then select *Back to dashboard* to return to the default screen.